robinboncoeur/appmgr/docs/README.md

 # App Manager

-Help files and test Excel files for my VBA appsHelp files and test Excel files for my VBA apps
+Help files and test Excel files for my VBA appsHelp files and test Excel files for my VBA apps, available here: https://robinboncoeur.github.io/appmgr/

 This repository is to replace repos for all Excel-type (VBA) programmes, including the help files.